iag-geo/psma-admin-bdys/README.md

 The cleaned localities are not well suited to data processing as they have been deliberately thinned to improved display performance.

-A much better datset are the analysis locality boundaries that get created in the [gnaf-loader](https://github.com/minus34/gnaf-loader) process
+A better dataset fopr processing is the analysis locality boundary table that gets created in the [gnaf-loader](https://github.com/minus34/gnaf-loader) process

 ### I Just Want the Data!